OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 ### 2.2 MVCR Modes of Conformance

-The term 'minimum' in the MVCR refers to the least amount of data required to make a consent receipt  open, compliant, and explicit consent record viable for a number of different contexts, defined by:
+The term 'minimum' in the MVCR refers to the least amount of data required to make a consent receipt;  open, explicit and compliant consent record viable for a number of different contexts, defined by:
 * A) MINIMUM MVCR - Defned by the PI Controller, implied and self-asserted
 * B) Explicit MVCR -  is  in reference to  ISO 29100 Framework section 4, defined by being a machine readable Explicit consent
 * C) Compliant MVCR - Explicit consent mapped to notice and consent regulatory requirements and privacy controls; Typically Trust frameworks and trust network operators

-The receipt has the Consent Type field in which the scope can be defined as 'MINIMUM MVCR' 'Explicit', 'Compliant' , Consent Type.
+The receipt has the Consent Type field in which the scope can be defined as 'MINIMUM MVCR (Implied)' 'Explicit', 'Compliant' , Consent Type.

 MINIMUM MVCR is intended to map to all legacy types of implied or expressed consent and has no compliance claims besides proof of consent.
-Providing flexibility for implementation and adoption without the burden of legal compliance obligations for the implementor. (see conformance table) A consent type can be created as a profile and externally reference .  i.e. UST Defined Consent Type  - NO 3rd PARTY SHARING
+Providing flexibility for implementation and adoption without the burden of legal compliance obligations for the implementor. (see conformance table) A consent type can be created as a profile and externally reference trust frameworks.  i.e. UST Defined Consent Type

 For the MINIMUM MVCR ONLY goto section 6.2.
 MINIMUM MVCR CONFORMANCE, GUIDEANCE & EXAMPLE